Living Donor Kidney Evaluation Process

 Tests and Assessments

 - The donor will complete an EKG, chest x-ray, bloodwork, and urine tests.
-A blood pressure check, medial history & physical examination will be completed by a nephrologist or nephrology nurse practitioner.
+A blood pressure check, medical history & physical examination will be completed by a nephrologist or nephrology nurse practitioner.
 A psychosocial assessment is conducted by a social worker.
 (Blood tests include: HIV, Hepatitis B & C, kidney function, liver function, possible virus exposures, test for anemia).

 - During the evaluation day, the donor will attend an education session, facilitated by a nurse coordinator, where they will learn more about the laparoscopic procedure and will receive educational materials.